awsdocs/aws-cost-management-user-guide/doc_source/billing-example-policies.md

 ## Deny access to account settings, but allow full access to all other billing and usage information<a name="example-billing-deny-modifyaccount"></a>

-To protect your account password, contact information, and security questions, you can deny IAM user access to **Account Settings** while still enabling full access to the rest of the functionality in the Billing and Cost Management console, as shown in the following example\.
+To protect your account password, contact information, and security questions, deny IAM user access to **Account Settings** while still enabling full access to the rest of the functionality in the Billing and Cost Management console\.
+The following is an example policy\.

 ```
 {